-About SBC Piano Studio
+About SBC PIANO STUDIO

 We so appreciate the work you’ve done with Sawyer — he really enjoys piano and music and that it’s in no small part due to you and your teaching.
-We thank you and wish you a wonderful summer!
-D.M.
+We thank you and wish you a wonderful summer! — D.M.

-“Music was the key that helped Albert Einstein become one of the smartest men who has ever lived.
-Einstein himself says that the reason he was so smart is because he played the violin.”
+Music was the key that helped Albert Einstein become one of the smartest men who has ever lived.
+Einstein said that the reason he was so smart is because he played the violin.

 Chuck Todd (reporter) notes a connection between years of practice and competition and what he calls the “drive for perfection.”

 DRIVE TO SUCCEED

 Renowned Microsoft entrepreneur, Paul Allen, believes that in both music and programming, “something is pushing you to look beyond what currently exists and express yourself in a new way.”